ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/nginx/build_from_source.md

 ## Build Nginx from source

-Refer to [the documentation](http://nginx.org/en/docs/configure.html) for more details on to build Nginx from the source.
+Refer to [the official documentation](http://nginx.org/en/docs/configure.html) for details on to build Nginx from the source or follow the quick start steps as shown below.

-### Quick start
+### Quick start for building Nginx from source

 Follow these steps to build Nginx from source.